jamwaffles/CNCMachine/SOP.md

 This is a bit more special than a normal tool as it requires the touch probe to act as the toolsetter

 - Make sure **spindle probe** is plugged in
+- Make sure spindle probe has approximate tool length OR YOU WILL CRASH
 - `t99m6g43` to use spindle probe
 - Hold toolsetter to stop it depressing
 - `o<probe-tool> call`